mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

   })
 })
 ```
 would mark email number 100 as archived.
-The body of the PUT request could also be `{archived: false}` to unarchive the message, and likewise could be either `{read: true}` or `{read: false}` to mark the email as read or unread, respectively.

-Using these four API routes (getting all emails in a mailbox, getting a single email, sending an email, and updating an existing email), you should have all the tools you now need to complete this project!

 ## Specification

-Using JavaScript, HTML, and CSS, complete the implementation of your single-page-app email client inside of `inbox.js` (and not additional or other files; for grading purposes, we’re only going to be considering `inbox.js`!).
-You must fulfill the following requirements:

-* **Send Mail**: When a user submits the email composition form, add JavaScript code to actually send the email.
+* **Send Mail**: When a user submits the email composition form, the JavaScript code actually sends the email.
-    * You’ll likely want to make a `POST` request to `/emails`, passing in values for `recipients`, `subject`, and `body`.
+    * A `POST` request to `/emails` is made, with values for `recipients`, `subject`, and `body` passed.
-    * Once the email has been sent, load the user’s sent mailbox.
+    * Once the email has been sent, the user’s sent mailbox is loaded.
-* **Mailbox**: When a user visits their Inbox, Sent mailbox, or Archive, load the appropriate mailbox.
+* **Mailbox**: When a user visits their Inbox, Sent mailbox, or Archive, the appropriate mailbox is loaded.
-    * You’ll likely want to make a `GET` request to `/emails/<mailbox>` to request the emails for a particular mailbox.
+    * A `GET` request to `/emails/<mailbox>` is made to request the emails for a particular mailbox.
-    * When a mailbox is visited, the application should first query the API for the latest emails in that mailbox.
+    * When a mailbox is visited, the application first queries the API for the latest emails in that mailbox.
-    * When a mailbox is visited, the name of the mailbox should appear at the top of the page (this part is done for you).
+    * When a mailbox is visited, the name of the mailbox appears at the top of the page.
-    * Each email should then be rendered in its own box (e.g. as a `<div>` with a border) that displays who the email is from, what the subject line is, and the timestamp of the email.
+    * Each email is then rendered in its own box that displays who the email is from, what the subject line is, and the timestamp of the email.
-    * If the email is unread, it should appear with a white background.
-If the email has been read, it should appear with a gray background.
+    * If the email is unread, it appears with a white background.
+If the email has been read, it appears with a gray background.
-* **View Email**: When a user clicks on an email, the user should be taken to a view where they see the content of that email.
+* **View Email**: When a user clicks on an email, the user is taken to a view where they see the content of that email.
-    * You’ll likely want to make a `GET` request to `/emails/<email_id>` to request the email.
+    * A `GET` request to `/emails/<email_id>` is made to request the email.
-    * Your application should show the email’s sender, recipients, subject, timestamp, and body.
+    * The application shows the email’s sender, recipients, subject, timestamp, and body.
-    * You’ll likely want to add an additional `div` to `inbox.html` (in addition to `emails-view` and `compose-view`) for displaying the email.
-Be sure to update your code to hide and show the right views when navigation options are clicked.
-    * Once the email has been clicked on, you should mark the email as read.
-Recall that you can send a `PUT` request to `/emails/<email_id>` to update whether an email is read or not.
+    * Once the email has been clicked on, that email is marked as read.
+A `PUT` request to `/emails/<email_id>` is made to update whether an email is read or not.
-* **Archive and Unarchive**: Allow users to archive and unarchive emails that they have received.
+* **Archive and Unarchive**: The user can archive and unarchive emails that they have received.
-    * When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
-When viewing an Archive email, the user should be presented with a button that lets them unarchive the email.
+    * When viewing an Inbox email, the user is presented with a button that lets them archive the email.
+When viewing an Archive email, the user is presented with a button that enables them to unarchive the email.
 This requirement does not apply to emails in the Sent mailbox.
-    * Recall that you can send a `PUT` request to `/emails/<email_id>` to mark an email as archived or unarchived.
+    * A `PUT` request to `/emails/<email_id>` is made to mark an email as archived or unarchived.
-    * Once an email has been archived or unarchived, load the user’s inbox.
+    * Once an email has been archived or unarchived, the user’s inbox is loaded.
-* **Reply** : Allow users to reply to an email.
+* **Reply** : The user can reply to an email.
-    * When viewing an email, the user should be presented with a “Reply” button that lets them reply to the email.
+    * When viewing an email, the user is presented with a “Reply” button that lets them reply to the email.
-    * When the user clicks the “Reply” button, they should be taken to the email composition form.
+    * When the user clicks the “Reply” button, they are taken to the email composition form.
-    * Pre-fill the composition form with the `recipient` field set to whoever sent the original email.
+    * The composition form is pre-filled with the `recipient` field set to whoever sent the original email.
-    * Pre-fill the `subject` line.
-If the original email had a subject line of `foo`, the new subject line should be `Re: foo`.
+    * The `subject` line is pre-filled.
+If the original email had a subject line of `foo`, the new subject line would be `Re: foo`.
 (If the subject line already begins with `Re:` , no need to add it again.)
-    * Pre-fill the body of the email with a line like `"On Jan 1 2020, 12:00 AM foo@example.com wrote:"` followed by the original text of the email.
+    * The body of the email is pre-filled with a line like `"On Jan 1 2020, 12:00 AM foo@example.com wrote:"` followed by the original text of the email.